Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 ---

-This post will show you how to setup of the NAS built in [the previous post][prev_post].
+This post will show you how to setup of the NAS built in [the previous post][build_nas].
 The NAS would have two purposes.
 The first one would be to provide a reliable and easily accessible storage to share media files and do backups.
 The second one would be to serve as a media center, using [Kodi][] for instance.
 We will use [Btrfs][] as this is a modern